radcamp/radcamp.github.io/Kigali2023/PCA_API.md

 ## Create a new notebook for the PCA
-In the file browser on the left of JupyterLab browse to the directory with the assembly of the simulated data: `/ipyrad-workshop`.
+In the file browser on the left of JupyterLab browse to the directory with the assembly of the cheetah data: `/home/osboxes/ipyrad-workshop`.

 Similar how you've previously opened the Terminal, now open a new "Python 3" notebook by clicking on `New`.